Developing sustainable buildings

 30 Broadwick Street

-Completed in November 2016, with six floors of office accommodation.
-The property achieved a BREEAM Excellent rating, it has an EPC rating of A, benefits from mixed mode ventilation and will receive a FSC project certification.
+30 Broadwick Street Completed in November 2016 with six floors of office accommodation.
+The property achieved a BREEAM Excellent rating, an EPC rating of A, benefits from mixed mode ventilation and has full FSC Chain of Custody Project Certification.

 For the first time, Building Information Modelling (BIM) technology, traditionally used for building design and construction, has been utilised in the delivery of facilities management services for the property (planning the full operational life of the building).
-The BIM model will be used by the facilities management team, together with mechanical and electrical contractors, to realise costs benefits and improve service delivery.
+The BIM model will be used by the facilities management team and our mechanical and electrical contractor to realise cost benefits and improve service delivery.

 A 418,700 sq ft mixed use scheme with commercial, residential and retail elements.
 The office elements will achieve BREEAM Excellent, with the residential flats targeted to achieve Code for Sustainable Homes Level 4.
 The property benefits from a Combined Heat and Power system and 400 sq m of photovoltaic panels, and greywater systems for the apartments have been installed with rainwater harvesting to irrigate the green and brown roofs and the public garden.